Welcome to the Lost Treasure Hunter made for TV Adventure Mini Series.

-We will try to prove or disprove a story or Legend.
+We will try to prove or disprove a Lost Treasure story or Legend.

-Lost Treasure Hunter's goal is to re-write history using solid research and state of the art Ground Penetrating Radar, Aerial Infrared Photography, Thermal Imaging , U.S.Geological Survey Topographical Maps and by utilizing various NASA Landsat programs.
+Lost Treasure Hunter's goal is to re-write history using solid research along with state of the art Ground Penetrating Radar, Aerial Infrared Photography, Thermal Imaging , U.S.Geological Survey Topographical Maps and by utilizing various NASA Landsat programs.

 Lost Treasure Hunter also contracts itself out to Insurance Companies, Private Parties or Individuals for research or recovery.